Expleo-group-elearn/.github/profile/README.md

 ## Project Overview

 The Expleo Group E-Learning Platform is a comprehensive system aimed at enhancing the learning experience within our organization.
-It provides a structured environment for course management, user management, and learning progress tracking.
+It provides a structured environment for course management, user management, certificate management, authentication service and learning progress tracking.

 ### Key Features